-Join David Gassner for an in-depth discussion in this video Creating a simple HTTP server, part of Up and Running with Go.
+Join David Gassner for an in-depth discussion in this video Creating a simple HTTP server, part of Learning Go.

 Go makes it very easy to create…a simple HTTP server application.…You use the same HTTP package…as is used to make web requests,…but now you're running an application…on a host computer that listens for…and responds to requests…from other web-connected devices.…I'm starting in this file, httpServer.go,…and it only has the custom function "checkError"…that I've created in previous applications.…I'll add to the import statement,…and I'll import the package "net/http."…Next, I'll create a struct.…